DistributedCollective/fastBTC-confirmation-node/README.md

 If all four checks are successful, they confirm the transaction on the multisig contract.
 On the third confirmation, the transaction is executed immediately.

-To save transaction costs, the confirmation nodes introduce a delay.
-Every node has an index.
-Nodes with index > 2 wait for the specified time after receiving a submission event.
+To save transaction costs, the confirmation nodes introduce a delay which is randomly assigned by the master node.
 After the time passed, they read the state of the submission from the multisig contract.
 If it was not yet executed, they send a confirmation transaction.

 ### Requirements

 NodeJs > 12.1

 ### Install